 Since this section focuses solely on computationally determining what the most significant proteins in the combined endocytosis-exocytosis PPI network, there is a large need for validating our procedure in a more biological fashion.
 Thus, we have multiple validation checks on our analysis.

-To serve as our primary validation measure, we will utilize a method similar in concept to holdout cross-validation (why not just use k-fold cross-validation or LOOCV?).
-We will begin our analysis by separating our “Full” combined PPI network into two different sets, the “validation” network and the “construction” network.
-We then generate FPC scores and do core/periphery analysis on only the “construction” network.
-After checking the two different methods, we will generate a consensus score based on the two methods that identify the top 10 (change?) nodes in the “construction” network.
-Then, we will go back to the nodes in the “validation” network and use the “Full” network to quantify the number of interactions between the identified “top” nodes of the “construction” network.
-Finally, we will assess the significance of this number by performing a permutation test by resampling the same number of nodes from the “construction” network 500 times and calculating the number of interactions between the resampled nodes and the nodes of the “validation” network.
-This will allow us to assess both the significance of our results as well as ensuring that the results are biologically sound.

-[Include more?, perhaps running a total permutation test on the method as a whole so that there is not just one set, but 100 and we calculate a consensus for which proteins appear the most]
+To serve as our primary validation measure, we will utilize a method similar in concept to leave one-out cross-validation (LOOCV).
+In our implementation of LOOCV, we will iterate through each node in the network, removing it while performing both FPC and core/periphery scoring (James et al, 2013).
+We will note the ranking of the nodes via each method while iterating through the different nodes.
+Finally, we will sum and normalize the together back into a single ordered list of the scores for each node for both of our measures of structural dominance in the network.

 Next, we will separate the combined network of endocytosis and exocytosis into networks consisting of proteins that are annotated as only acting in endocytosis or in exocytosis.
 We should note that proteins that are involved in both networks will still be involved in both networks, but that proteins only functioning in exocytosis would only be in the exocytosis network.
 We will perform the same analysis that is described above in an attempt to test if nodes that are listed as structurally dominant in the combined network are actually structurally dominant in the segregated networks or if they are merely considered dominant because they act in both networks.
 A similar cross-validation procedure as is performed in the main analysis will also be done in order to assess the significance of these results.
 Finally, the calculated structurally dominant nodes in the combined network will be compared to the top structurally dominant nodes in the combined network.

 Finally, we will also test if our method privileges proteins that act over a wide area in the cell, or if proteins that function in a certain organelle (ie the endoplasmic reticulum) are privileged over proteins in another location.
-Since the locations of where proteins act are also available (on Gene Ontology?), we will use this data to annotate and then separate the PPI network into separate subnetworks for each different location within the cell.
+Since the locations of where proteins act are also available on KEGG, we will use this data to annotate and then separate the PPI network into separate subnetworks for each different location within the cell.
 Then, we will perform the same analysis as is performed on the combined network.
 A similar cross-validation procedure will be done in order to determine the significance of our results.
 Finally, the nodes from the combined network will be compared with the structurally dominant nodes in the subnetwork in order to test if our analysis privileges proteins that act solely over a wide are in the cell.